jlesage/docker-baseimage-gui/README.md

   - Type of the window.

 To find the value of a property for a particular window:
+  - Create and start an instance of the container.
-  - While the container is running, start the `xprop` tool:
+  - From the host, start the `xprop` tool:
 ```shell
 docker exec [container name or id] env DISPLAY=:0 xprop
 ```
-  - Then, access the GUI of the application and click somewhere on the interested window.
+  - Access the GUI of the application and click somewhere on the interested window.
-  - A lot of information about that window will then be dumped.
+  - Information about that window will be printed.

 The following table shows how to find the relevant information: